Varunyadavgithub/DSA-150-Fundamentals/README.md

 6. Print a Cross Pattern of Stars with Diagonals.
 7. Print a Pattern with Increasing Characters in Columns.
 8. Print a Matrix with Zigzag Pattern of Stars.
+9. Checking if a Number is a Lychrel Number.

 ---